SamourM/MariaDB-GaleraCluster-Dockerfile/README.md

 # MariaDB-GaleraCluster-Dockerfile

-docker build -t dockerfile .
+docker build -t imagename .

 #repeat for all nodes and change the IPs.